boa74/Employee-Absence/README.md

 - Allows the user to input the number of employees in the company.
 - Prompts the user to enter the ID numbers and days absent for each employee.
 - Calculates the total days absent and the average days absent per employee.
-- Outputs the results to a file named "EMPLOYEE_ABSENCE.txt".
 - Includes the name of the programmer and the due date in the output file.

 ## How to Use